-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plant City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Plant City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plant City are a mix of both white- and blue-collar jobs.
 Overall, Plant City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Plant City who work in office and administrative support (15.39%), sales jobs (10.73%), and healthcare (7.08%).

 Also of interest is that Plant City has more people living here who work in computers and math than 95% of the places in the US.